Unity Catalog privileges and securable objects

 The following table lists the privilege types that apply to each securable object in Unity Catalog:

-All users have The following privilege types apply to securable objects within a catalog.
-You can grant these privileges at the catalog level to apply them to the pertinent current and future objects within the catalog.
+The following privilege types apply to securable objects in a catalog.
+You can grant these privileges at the catalog level to apply them to the pertinent current and future objects in the catalog.

 The following privilege types apply to securable objects within a schema.
 You can grant these privileges at the schema level to apply them to the pertinent current and future objects within the schema.